Here I Come Again Howard Stern

 I was in the "ugh, he'southward just a shallow, raunchy, loudmouth schnook" category for years, never having really listened to his show simply just hearing ABOUT him all the time.

 And then effectually 1995, on a long car ride, scanning through the channels on the radio, I happened upon someone talking about simply some everyday topic, sharing his stance and getting others' input, similar he was just having a heart to center with friends.
+Anyone who knows me volition not be surprised to encounter 5 stars.
+I truly love this homo.

 I was in the "ugh, he'south just a shallow, raunchy, loudmouth schnook" category for years, never having actually listened to his show but just hearing ABOUT him all the time.